-The visit included a review of documentation relevant to the establishment's proposed licensable activities.
-This included policies and procedural documents, equipment records, risk assessments, arrangements for temperature monitoring for the storage units, and a review of the spreadsheet that will be used to record and track relevant material.
+The assessment included a review of documentation relevant to the establishment's proposed licensable activities.
+This included policies and procedural documents, template client agreements, equipment records, risk assessments, arrangements for monitoring the storage units, a review of the proposed procedures for recording and tracking relevant material, a review of the bespoke sample tracking software, and staff training records.